-EMP (electro-magnetic-pulse) threats are rare and usually a result of a high-altitude nuclear explosion or a non-nuclear attack.
+EMP threats are rare and usually a result of a high-altitude nuclear explosion or a non-nuclear attack.
 It knocks out most electronics that we know exist in just about anything.
-Of course, if you are serious about protection your gun safe should be able to withstand an EMP attack if it ever occurs.
+Of course, if you are serious about protection, your gun safe should be able to withstand an EMP attack if it ever occurs.

-There are several things to do to address the emp problems so your gun safe and firearms collection stored inside remain safe during an unexpected nuclear attack.
+There are several things to do to address the EMP problems so your gun safe and firearms collection stored inside remain safe during an unexpected nuclear attack.

-I have explained the reasons why a gun safe cannot stand EMP, now it’s time to know further about getting a safe EMP-proof.
+I have explained the reasons why a gun safe cannot stand EMP.
+Now it’s time to know further about getting a safe EMP-proof.

 How to EMP-proof a gun safe

-Get a paint finish
+Get a Paint Finish

 Frequently Asked Questions